Eqvaldi-deer/install-scripts/README.md

 experimental - untested, for dev purposes only (USE AT YOUR OWN RISK)

-# Ram usage in MB (Note:Ram  usage may varies greatly depending on distro/arch)
+# Ram usage in MB (Note:Ram  usage varies greatly depending on distro/arch)

 * Armbian XFCE4 240-360MB
 * Armbian LXDE 190MB